kunakatadiwanashe/kunakatadiwanashe/README.md

 👋 Hello there!
 I'm Tadiwanashe Kunaka, a passionate Frontend Developer with a keen eye for design and a flair for crafting seamless, user-centric web experiences.
 My comprehensive toolkit includes cutting-edge technologies and frameworks, coupled with a robust set of UI/UX design skills.

 🚀 Skills:
-Languages: JavaScript, Node.js
+•	Languages: JavaScript, Node.js
-Libraries & Frameworks: React, Next.js
+•	Libraries & Frameworks: React, Next.js
-Styling: SASS, CSS and Tailwind CSS
+•	Styling: SASS, CSS and Tailwind CSS
-Version Control: Git
+•	Version Control: Git
-Mobile Development: React Native
+•	Mobile Development: React Native
-UI/UX Design: Figma, Adobe XD, Adobe Photoshop
+•	UI/UX Design: Figma, Adobe XD, Adobe Photoshop
+•	Content Management: WordPress
+•	Word Press Theme Development: Divi

 💻 Tech Enthusiast:
 I'm deeply invested in the world of web development and UI/UX design.
 Staying abreast of the latest trends and technologies, my commitment to ongoing learning allows me to deliver solutions that seamlessly blend aesthetics with functionality.